Speaker: Nicholas Hud, Director, Center for Chemical Evolution, Regents Professor, School of Chemistry and Biochemistry

 ABOUT FRONTIERS IN SCIENCE LECTURES

 Lectures in this series are intended to inform, engage, and inspire students, faculty, staff, and the public on developments, breakthroughs, and topics of general interest in the sciences and mathematics.
-Lecturers their talks for nonexpert audiences.
+Lecturers tailor their talks for nonexpert audiences.

 Light refreshments will be served.